 In Babylon these families were well-treated.
 They were allowed to live together, and given land.

 They were not forced to intermarry or become slaves, but were respected members of the Babylonian empire.
 They adopted Babylonian names, the Babylonian calendar and the Aramaic language (this was the language that Jews such as Jesus spoke in later times).
-They assimilated well into Babylonian society, but maintained their Jewish identity.
+They assimilated well into Babylonian society, but kept their Jewish identity.

 Their prophets and wise men reasoned that disaster had struck because they had not completely abandoned the fertility gods Asherah and Baal in favour of Yahweh as they should have – this must be why Yahweh had given them up to their fate.